lpotthast/s3-path/README.md

 # s3-path

-Construct S3 keys (paths).
+Construct safe S3 keys (informally named paths in this library).

-This library only allows the following characters to be used in components:
+This library only allows the following characters to be used in path components:

 - `[a..z]`, `[A..Z]`, `[0..9]`, `-`, `_`, `.`

-The following components are explicitly forbidden to avoid any path traversal when an S3 key is used as a filesystem
+The following path components are explicitly forbidden to avoid any path traversal when the S3 key is used as a filesystem path:
-path:

 - `.`
 - `..`